How to Become a Property Manager in California

 Property managers can also go on to get their real estate broker license.
 Once they do, they no longer have to work for a real estate brokerage.
 Instead, they can represent themselves.

 The next step is to get a property manager certificate in California.
-This is how you become accredited.
+Although not required, it is recommended to get a certificate to provide extra credentials to your expertise.
 A certificate is proof of your accreditation and proper educational training.

 Getting your property management certificate requires more schooling.
 You have to attend a 10-coursework class and pass the state exam to get your property management certificate.
 This process takes 18-24 months to complete.